TomLBZ/Alice/README.md

 # Alice
 A simple framework for quick development and rapid iteration of microservices in any language.
 ## The Vision
 No networking, no boilerplate, no fuss.
 You only have to build a program that reads from stdin and writes to stdout.
 The framework will take care of the rest.
+Make sure your program is executable.
+If it is a script, add a shebang line at the top.
+If it is a compiled binary, make sure it is in your server's PATH.
 ## How to use
 ### Developers
 - Clone the repository and run `docker compose up`.